[ad_1]

 Tokyo topped the chart for the fourth consecutive year as the target market for cross-border investment, followed by Singapore.
 Vietnam continues to benefit from its status as a ‘China-plus One’ destination.

-The survey, polled more than 530 Asia Pacific-based investors across a range of investor types from developers, private investors, and REITs to institutions such as insurance companies, pension funds and sovereign wealth funds, which asked respondents a range of questions regarding their buying appetite and preferred strategies, sectors and markets for 2023.
+The survey, polled more than 530 Asia Pacific-based investors across a range of investor types from developers, private investors, and REITs to institutions such as insurance companies, pension funds and sovereign wealth funds, which asked respondents a range of questions regarding their buying appetite and preferred real estate strategies, sectors and markets for 2023.

 “Real estate sector in India has remained resilient throughout 2022.
 Despite the challenging times, businesses have looked at India as an attractive, resilient, and cost-effective investment destination,” Anshuman Magazine, Chairman & CEO – India, South-East Asia, Middle East & Africa of CBRE, said.